Predoctoral Research Assistant

 - Experience with LaTex, Unix/Linux

-Applications will be reviewed on a rolling basis and as such we encourage applicants to apply early.
+Applications will be reviewed on a rolling basis and as such we encourage applicants to apply early!
 Short-listed applicants will be contacted for an interview and may be asked to complete a coding exercise.
 Selected candidates will be required to successfully pass a background check.

 Candidates should upload the following as a SINGLE PDF:

-(Upload to the "Other Documents" field in the online application.)
+(Upload to the “Other Documents” field in the online application.)- Cover letter and resume

 - List of three references